shadel96/xRayDeepLearning/README.md

 ## Conclusion
 The final model clearly shows a drastic improvement over the baseline, and accurately predicts patient x-rays as having pneumonia while also maintaining a high recall score, thus not misdiagnosing a patient as healthy when they are in critical need of care.

-With a model that has an **87% Accuracy Score** and a **99% recall score**, Medicins Sans Limites should have great success aiding medical professionals and communities in need across the globe.
+With a model that has an **87% Accuracy Score** and a **99% recall score**, Medecins Sans Limites should have great success aiding medical professionals and communities in need across the globe.

 ### Next Steps